 Just after I was back to Istanbul from Canaries and planning going home, I received a call from my father who was planning a field trip to the south east of Turkey in two days!!
 He told me some Irises are in flowers and one of them possibly new subspecies and he needs to collect some data for the upcoming volume of ‘Illustrated Flora of Turkey’ and needs an artist!
 That was gonna be me.
 I was death tired but with such excitement for a field trip, I generally forget about all my tired body.
 So instead of going home, I change my direction immediately and little adventure with my dad has started.
-I was already packed anyway, but I had a little problem that is my painting materials was not with me!
+I was already packed anyway, but I had a little problem!
+My painting materials were not with me!
 As a lovely artist of the Flora of Turkey and helpful friend, Deniz, who offered me to use her painting materials, and prepare me a lovely kit with everything in, from paper to cutting material if I needed to dissect!
 Lucky me.

 So I flew to Kahramanmaraş and meet with my dad and another botanist, Fatma Güneş, at the hotel.
 Day after, early in the morning, we were already on the way to find Iris reticulata, the one possibly a subspecies.
 Another botanist, Tolga Ok showed us the way.
 Meeting with the plant was fantastic of course.
 Everyone scattered around the field, started to do their work, and when we have finished, I had some very good samples to start to work.